asunathanr/slate/source/index.html.md

 ## Create Minecraft Connection

-Create a connection to your particular minecraft.
+Create a connection to your particular minecraft game.
+Inputs:
+* address: address of server
+* port: port on server

 ```python
 mc = Minecraft().create()